Single-conflict colouring: Proof of Theorem

 We associate weight $x_i = 2^{-7}/d$ to each event $i$ of Type~I or~II, and weight $x_i = 2\exp(-2^{-6}\sqrt{d})$ to each event $i$ of Type~III.
 By the considerations above, the General Local Lemma guarantees the desired selection of colours with positive probability, provided the following three inequalities hold (where we repeatedly used that $\exp(-x-x^2)\le 1-x \le \exp(-x)$ if $0<x<0.69$):

 It is straightforward to check that $d\ge 2^{23}$ suffices. \end{proof}

-The above proof can be straightforwardly adapted for the same upper bound (with a larger constant $C$) on a stronger type of conflict choosability where additionally we must assign $\Omega(\log d)$ distinct colours per vertex.
-What this then directly implies is that, for any simple graph $G$ that is embeddable on a surface of Euler genus $g$, the conflict choosability is $O(g^{1/4} (\log g)^{5/4})$ even if we allow $O(\log g)$ conflicts per edge and demand $\Omega(\log d)$ distinct colours per vertex.
+The above proof can be straightforwardly adapted for the same upper bound (with a larger constant $C$) on a stronger type of single-conflict chromatic number where additionally we must assign $\Omega(\log d)$ distinct colours per vertex instead of just one.
+What this then directly implies is that, for any simple graph $G$ that is embeddable on a surface of Euler genus $g$, the single-conflict chromatic number is $O(g^{1/4} (\log g)^{5/4})$ even if we allow $O(\log g)$ conflicts per edge and demand $\Omega(\log d)$ distinct colours per vertex.